ForecastHealth/botech-protocol/README.md

 ```
 `method` is a string, corresponding to a property or method that a node can execute e.g. "age", "flush", "generate_balance".
 `narration` is a string which will be written to the `observation file` for each `Event` that occurs during the subloop.
-This is useful to distinguish between subloops when debugging or reading logs.
+This is useful to distinguish between subroutines when debugging or reading logs.
 `all_nodes` is a boolean which, if True, will attempt to run the `method` on every node, regardless of whether or not it has an `order`.
 `nodes_to_include` is a list of IDs of nodes to apply the `method` to.
 `nodes_to_exclude` is a list of IDs of nodes to avoid applying the `method` to.